Amber Tsang - Autumn Nocturne

-On the Rhythm Changes Podcast, jazz vocalist Amber Tsang talks with me about her eventful year 2021, including her album Autumn Nocturne with Alvin Brendan.
+On the Rhythm Changes Podcast, Amber Tsang talks with me about her eventful year 2021, including her jazz vocal album Autumn Nocturne with Alvin Brendan.

 - The Leading Ladies Big Band, led by Casey Thomas-Burns